December 20th, 2017 Google Update:

 Google can change their search result display at any time (and they’ve been making all kinds of changes on an almost weekly basis).
 However, the previous guidelines for meta title length had been the same for 2 years, so maybe these new lengths are the new normal.

 If your title tags are already optimized for the keywords you’re targeting, then updating them shouldn’t be a top priority right now.
-However, if you’ve been holding off on optimizing your meta titles, then these new changes present a good opportunity to do so and give your website an SEO boost.
+However, if you’ve been holding off on optimizing your meta title, then these new changes present a good opportunity to do so and give your website an SEO boost.